dakep/adapense-paper-numerical-studies/README.md

 Rscript simstudy-scenario_1.R --ncores 4 --job 15 --
 ```

-One job requires approximately 70 CPU hours for scenario 1.
+One job requires approximately 480 CPU hours for scenario 1.
-Scenario 2 takes less than 60 CPU hours.
+Scenario 2 takes less than 60 CPU hours, scenario 3 less than 20 CPU hours.
 By default, the script uses the result path *results/simstudy*, and in this case the result files are stored under *results/simstudy/scenario_01/{job_setting_id}.rds*, where *{job_setting_id}* is a unique identifier for the job and setting.

 On HPC systems using the SLURM workload manager, the results for can be replicated with